Accelerator-optimized machine family

 • 6,000 GiB of Local SSD is automatically added to A3 Mega, High, and Edge instances.

-You can also attach up to 512 TiB of Persistent Disk and Hyperdisk to machine types in these series for applications that require higher storage performance.
+For workloads that require durable block storage, you can also attach up to 512 TiB of Persistent Disk and Hyperdisk to machine types in these series.
 For select machine types, up to 257 TiB of Persistent Disk is also supported.
+For more information about disk types, seeChoose a disk type.

 Compact placement policy support